Brandon Carr: 2016 season

 On April 25, 2016, it was reported that Carr agreed to a pay cut from $9.1 million to $4.25 million plus incentives, in order to remain with the Cowboys for the 2016 season.

 Carr started in the season-opener against the New York Giants and made two solo tackles, a pass deflection, and intercepted a pass by Eli Manning to end his 36-game interception drought in the narrow 20–19 loss.
-During Week 8, he collected a season-high seven solo tackles and broke up a pass during a 29–23 overtime victory against the Philadelphia Eagles.
+During Week 8, he collected a season-high seven solo tackles and broke up a pass in a 29–23 overtime victory over the Philadelphia Eagles.
 In Week 13, Carr made eight combined tackles in the Cowboys' 17–15 victory at the Minnesota Vikings.

 Carr finished the season with 61 combined tackles (53 solo), nine pass deflections, and an interception in 16 games and starts.
-He had a career resurgence in 2016 after defensive coordinator Rod Marinelli moved him to play the right outside cornerback position, where he experienced success with during his first four years in Kansas City.
+He had a career resurgence in 2016 after defensive coordinator Rod Marinelli moved him to play the right outside cornerback position, where Carr experienced success with during his first four years in Kansas City.
 Pro Football Focus gave Carr an overall grade of 75.3, which ranked as the 52nd highest grade among the 116 qualifying cornerbacks in 2016.

 The Cowboys finished atop the NFC East with a 13–3 record.
-On January 15, 2017, Carr made three solo tackles as the Cowboys narrowly lost 34–31 to the Green Bay Packers in the NFC Divisional Round.
+On January 15, 2017, Carr made three solo tackles as the Cowboys lost 34–31 to the Green Bay Packers in the NFC Divisional Round.